Huy-Ngo/acanban/_sources/requirements/use-case-model.rst.txt

 1. User requests to add a new comment to the discussion thread.
 2. System receives the request and requests user to enter **comment**.
 3. User enters a comment.
-4. System processes the data and create a new comment in the threa.
+4. System processes the data and create a new comment in the thread.

 Alternative Flow
 """"""""""""""""